ifyouabide/bible/src/common/README.md

 # Common

 A bible is a list of books.
 Note, we generally use the Bible [book codes](book_codes.md) instead of names.
-We use UTF-8 encoding for files.
+We generally use UTF-8 encoding for files.

 ## Tokens and Equivalent JSON and Text Format